 Dressing Up Your Front Porch

-Some of the upgrades we decided to do were just basic home maintenance.
+Dressing Up Your Front Porch can be super easy, some of the upgrades we decided to do were just basic home maintenance.
 We decided to have our entire home pressure washed, mainly because we wanted our 3 story windows on the back of the house cleaned on the outside and Ron was not going up there to do that!
 However, we were actually surprised at how dirty our house was after only 3 years.
 Our white trim that we thought was just a shotty paint job, was actually a gray mold that washed right off with a chemical solution and now looks brand new.
 Our cedar columns and front door both had some sun fade so we decided that a fresh coat of stain on both would just help to protect the freshly cleaned wood and while everything was nice and clean lets paint the ceiling haint blue.

 I know that many of you have seen my post about painting my Sleeping Porch ceiling “haint blue” we also did a wrap up about the process in Week 3 of the challenge as well, if you are linking over to my older posts.
 This is a huge tradition here in the south.
 I obtained this particular haint blue color directly from the SCAD historical design group, used for the historic preservation homes in Savannah, GA during one of my visits years ago.
 I just squirreled that information away for a rainy day use, when I would have a rocking chair front porch worthy of this paint.
 Although haint blue comes in several shades from a pale blue to more of a green-blue, I just personally think that the historically accurate color was the way to go.
 Sherwin William DCR075 Piazza Blue from the Historic Architectural Collection.
 My local Sherwin Williams actually had to look it up for me, so you may have to ask for it by name and number, it’s not one that they are familiar with or that is in their system.